Joe Skladany

 Joseph Peter "Muggsy" Skladany (May 25, 1911 – August 9, 1972) was an American football player and coach.
 He played college football at the University of Pittsburgh, where he was consensus All-American at end in 1932 and 1933.
 Skladany played professionally for one season, in 1934, with the Pittsburgh Pirates of the National Football League (NFL).

-He served as the head football coach at the Carnegie Institute of Technology—now known as Carnegie Mellon University—for one season, in 1943, compiling a record of 0–4–1.
+Skladany served as the head football coach at the Carnegie Institute of Technology—now known as Carnegie Mellon University—for one season, in 1943, compiling a record of 0–4–1.

 Skladany was found dead on August 9, 1972, at the Penn Harris Hotel in Harrisburg, Pennsylvania.
 He was inducted into the College Football Hall of Fame as a player in 1975.